 If you’d like to stay near the water, you can bust out the paddleboard to get a closer look and break out the fishing gear to see what’s biting.
 Don’t have any luck getting a catch that day?
 No worries, you can just go over to one of the many seafood restaurants nearby, like Bayou Bill’s Crab House along Highway 98.

-When you want to enjoy white sandy beaches and crystal-clear waterways, all you have to do is jet over to Sandestin Beach.
+When you want to soak up some of the best, secluded beaches of the Sandestin area, all you have to do is jet over to Sandestin Beach.
 Although it’s part of a 2,400-acre resort, you will have plenty of room to stretch your legs and take in the breathtaking sights in private.

 If you just want to lounge in the sun, you can rent a beach chair and pick out a secluded spot anywhere along the seven-mile coastline.
 Or you can fish in the surf, hop waves along the coast, or even explore the waterways on your very own personal watercraft.